HeatherRemacle/exchangelabops/pages/governance.md

 ## Definition

-In generic terms, Governance should be designed to enable the positive conditions you are aiming to achieve with a group of people that is appropriate for the context they are in.
+In generic terms, Governance should enable the positive conditions you are aiming to achieve with a group of people that is appropriate for the context they are in.

 Governance  represents the norms, values and rules of the game through which interactions and decision making are managed.
-It may be subtle and not be easily observable.
+It may be subtle and not easily observable.

 When the lab kicked off, there were no new governance structures in place or obvious ways to restructure existing governance.
 Everyone was learning how to "make Agile work."
 Or, they attempted to apply existing governance structures, with ill-effect.